UniversalDependencies/docs/_hy/feat/Definite.md

 something known and concrete, or something general or unknown.
 It can be marked on definite and indefinite [articles](DET), or directly on [nouns](NOUN), [pronouns](PRON) etc.

 In Armenian there are definite and indefinite articles.
 The definite article is part of the word, in postposition (_շունը, շունն_ “dog-the”).
-The indefinite articles can be: the form _մի_ “one” or the zero marker.
+The indefinite articles can be: the form _մի_ “a/an, one” or the zero marker.

 See also the related features of [PossPerson]() and [PossNumber]().